katduecker/vs_rft/README.md

 # Visual Search & Rapid Frequency Tagging

-The repository contains all scripts associated with an Magnetoencephalography (MEG) study aimed at investigating the neural correlates of Guided Search.
+The repository contains all scripts associated with a Magnetoencephalography (MEG) study aimed at investigating the neural correlates of Guided Search.

-Please click [here](https://github.com/katduecker/posters/blob/main/duecker_et_al_ICON_2022.pdf) for the most recent poster on the project.

-The analyses is still in progress and will be updated irregularly.

 ## MNE scripts